grafana/k6-docs/src/data/markdown/docs/03 cloud/01 Creating and running a test/400 Troubleshooting.md

 ---

 Sometimes, you might need to debug your test scripts.
-Other times, you might run into some design limitations of the cloud platform.

 ## Prefer to debug locally {#debug-locally}

 While the [script editor](/cloud/creating-and-running-a-test/script-editor) can catch syntax errors, it has limited debugging abilities.
+Sometimes, you need better debugging to get your test to run properly on k6 Cloud.

+However, debugging in the cloud is generally unrecommended:
+* A cloud test counts against any subscription limits you may have.
+* Execution is slower when streaming or executing in the cloud, and debugging should be fast and iterative.

 Instead, you can run k6 locally to execute your test scripts on a small scale:

 ```sh
 k6 run test.js
 ```

-Debugging locally has multiple benefits:

-* A cloud test counts against any subscription limits you may have.
-* Execution is slower when streaming or executing in the cloud.
-We want debugging to be a fast iterative process.

 If you've configured Virtual Users or duration in your script, you can add the flags `-i 1 -u 1` to instruct k6 to execute 1 iteration with 1 Virtual User, making the debugging sometimes easier.